|

 It has the longest rotation period (445 days) of any planet in its solar system and rotates in the opposite direction to most other planets.

 It is the coldest planetary atmosphere in its solar system, with a minimum temperature of 25°K (-248°C), and has a complex, layered cloud structure with methane thought to make up the lowest clouds, and carbon dioxide the uppermost layer of clouds.
-This cold planet is named after the deity Ganyo, the god of good fortune.

 The horrible surface is inhabitated by dangerous ultra advanced herbivores, the "Hemeabyu Kumu", that feed in the forest by seeking anything they find.
 The Hemeabyu Kumu are not related to Pamehya Ryu and have 8 tentacles and vary in size from 60 to 150 meters.
 They can live at temperatures from 150 to 200°C and even near-vacuum which is common near the poles. |